Managing the Dosing and Toxicity of NALIRIFOX in Pancreatic Cancer

 Martin F. Dietrich, MD, PhD, explains how NALIRIFOX dosing in the NAPOLI 3 trial resulted in lower rates of grade 3/4 neutropenia vs standard therapy for metastatic PDAC.

-The phase 3 NAPOLI 3 trial (NCT04083235) established the novel triplet regimen NALIRIFOX (liposomal irinotecan [Onivyde], fluorouracil [5-FU], and leucovorin) as a first-line treatment option for patients with metastatic pancreatic ductal adenocarcinoma (PDAC), significantly improving overall survival (11.1 months vs 9.2 months) and progression-free survival (7.4 months vs 5.6 months) compared with the standard nab-paclitaxel/gemcitabine.
-While a triplet regimen may raise concerns about heightened toxicity, Martin F. Dietrich, MD, PhD, highlighted that NALIRIFOX’s safety profile proved to be manageable.1
+The phase 3 NAPOLI 3 trial (NCT04083235) established the novel triplet regimen NALIRIFOX (liposomal irinotecan [Onivyde], oxaliplatin, fluorouracil [5-FU], and leucovorin) as a first-line treatment option for patients with metastatic pancreatic ductal adenocarcinom, significantly improving overall survival (11.1 months vs 9.2 months) and progression-free survival (7.4 months vs 5.6 months) compared with the standard nab-paclitaxel/gemcitabine.
+Although a triplet regimen may raise concerns about heightened toxicity, Martin F. Dietrich, MD, PhD, highlighted that NALIRIFOX’s safety profile proved to be manageable.1

-Dietrich is an assistant professor of Internal Medicine at the University of Central Florida College of Medicine, and a medical oncologist at The US Oncology Network Cancer Care Centers.
+Dietrich is an assistant professor of internal medicine at the University of Central Florida College of Medicine in Orlando and a medical oncologist at The US Oncology Network Cancer Care Centers of Brevard in Space Coast, Florida.

 Transcript: